shreyas23sk/ERPLAG-Compiler/README.md

 # ERPLAG-Compiler
-Compiler project (lexer and syntax analyzer) for Compiler Construction (CS F363, BITS Pilani)
+Implementation for lexer and syntax analyzer for Compiler Construction (CS F363, BITS Pilani)